Oytizha/organizational-layout-cisco/README.md

 # Organizational Layout Project
 Welcome to the Organizational Layout Project!
-This project is designed to provide a comprehensive network infrastructure using Cisco Packet Tracer.
+This project is designed, with [@Fa](https://github.com/Fari-ha), to provide a comprehensive network infrastructure using Cisco Packet Tracer.
 The layout includes 6 routers, 4 switches, 3 servers, 1 cloud node, and a variety of devices interconnected through the RIP (Routing Information Protocol) protocol.

 # Project Structure
 The network is organized into distinct segments, each serving specific functions within the organization.
 Here's an overview of the main components: